neto2000/Chess-Website/README.md

   ### Frontend
    - [x] implement turn system with websocket
    - [x] compute each position a figure can move to and place a highlight (maybe in extra file)
-   - [ ] implement check and checkmate
+   - [ ] implement check (integrate check.svelte in App.svelte)
-    - [ ] function to check if a position is in Check
+    - [x] function to check if a position is in Check
-    - [ ] function which calculates all positions which can prevent the Chess
+    - [x] function which calculates all positions which can prevent the Chess
+   - [ ] implement checkmate and game over
+    - [ ] Gameover if no figure is able to move

    - [ ] create Game Full Screen
    - [ ] create Gameover Screen